-My Aero Gardening is for information purposes only.
-By providing the information contained herein we are not diagnosing, treating, curing, mitigating, or preventing any type of disease or medical condition.
-Before beginning any type of natural, integrative or conventional treatment regime, it is advisable to seek the advice of a licensed healthcare professional.
+My Aero Gardening is for information purposes only; by providing the information contained herein, we are not diagnosing, treating, curing, mitigating, or preventing any disease or medical condition.
+Before beginning any natural, integrative or conventional treatment regime, it is advisable to seek the advice of a licensed healthcare professional.

 It is said that Pliny the Elder in 77 AD.
 Produced several cultivars:

 - White Lettuce was sown in March.

 Lettuce was transported around the world and from there into space.
 There is a lot more information on Lettuce and the taboos associated with overeating.
 For example, when British women first encountered Lettuce, they were too scared to overeat because they believed it made them barren.

 You want to know how to grow Lettuce in your AeroGarden?

 Seed Pod kits contain

 Gourmet Lettuce Blend of 7 Red and green lettuce leaves:

 - Six pods of pre-seeded grow pods (you can also purchase 9 or 12)

 - Gourmet Lettuce contains Red/Green, Romaine and butter leaves